© John Wiley & Sons VCH

 The quality of original research contributions is usually assessed by independent referees.
 Detailed information that could be of importance to the referees, but that is unlikely to be of interest to the reader, can be submitted as Supplementary Material for Review.
-Additional parts, such as lengthy tables, etc., can be submitted as Supporting Information, but will only be accessible online.
+Additional parts, such as lengthy tables, videos, etc., can be submitted as Supporting Information, and these materials will be published online alongside the article.

 Only articles that have already been published in a scientific journal should be cited.
 Citations should be fair, informative, and up-to-date.
 Unpublished results and lectures should only be cited in exceptional circumstances.

-Although Communications should have no clear section format, experimental details can be summarized separately under the heading Computational Methods or Experimental Section.
+Although Communications should have no clear section format, experimental details can be summarized separately under the heading Experimental Section or Computational Methods.

 The first paragraph of a Communication should give an introduction that will enable readers unfamiliar with the subject to become acquainted with the importance of the results presented.
 The final paragraph should contain a succinct summarization of the results; therefore, one sentence should be devoted to their significance and, if appropriate, to the remaining challenges.

-Full Papers, which generally contain a Computational Methods or Experimental Section, have no length restrictions.
+Full Papers, which generally contain an Experimental Section or a Computational Methods section, have no length restrictions.
 However, the Editorial Office requests that space be used thoughtfully and economically.
 Energy Technology will not publish Full Papers that consist mainly of results reported in previous Communications with an added experimental section.
 Full Papers contain an Abstract, which should be brief (600–1000 characters) and not too technical, and an Introduction including relevant references.
 The presentation of Results and Discussion may be combined or kept separate.
 These sections may be further divided by subheadings.